BenShoeman/ooad-project/README.md

 - `Task.py`: contains implementation of Task class
 - `TaskRunner.py`: contains implementation of TaskRunner class
 - `Time.py`: contains implementation of Time class
-- `User.py`: contains implementation of User class
+- `User.py`: contains implementation of User class as well as its subclasses

 ## How to Execute